dfrommi/blog-samples/pandoc-github-highlighting/README.md

 # Pandoc with Github Syntax Highlighting

 *Pandoc* - the swiss army knife of document conversion - supports syntax highlighting out of the box.
-However, I prefer Github's way of syntax highlighting, and even that can be included in *Pandoc*.
-Swiss army knifes are awesome.
+But I prefer Github's way of syntax highlighting, and even that can be included in *Pandoc*.

 We use a filter to replace code blocks by corresponding html code with highlighting.
 Github offers an [API](https://developer.github.com/v3/markdown/) to render markdown as html - including syntax highlighting - and we'll use it to get the html from raw code.